S.African engineering union rejects new wage offer, strike continues | Business

 S.African engineering union rejects new wage offer, strike continues

-South Africa's biggest engineering union has rejected a new wage offer as a strike that has already hit output at carmaker BMW enters its second week, employer body SEIFSA said on Thursday.
-The National Union of Metalworkers of South Africa (NUMSA), which has around 155,000 members in the sector, has been on strike since Oct.
-5 to press for higher wages, an action that could hit supplies of parts for new cars and accessories.

-South Africa's biggest engineering union has rejected a new wage offer as a strike that has already hit output at carmaker BMW enters its second week, employer body SEIFSA said on Thursday.
+South Africa's biggest engineering union has rejected a new wage offer as a strike that has already hit output at carmaker BMW enters its second week and threatens more assembly lines, industry officials said on Thursday.

-A spokesman for VWSA (VOWG_p.DE> said there was no impact on production, while BMW said it was "constantly monitoring" the situation for any changes.
+Spokespeople for Ford and Volkswagen SA said there was no impact yet on production, while BMW said it was "constantly monitoring" the situation for any changes amid reports of sporadic violent clashes between police and strikers.
+PAY RATES

+At a press conference on Thursday, NUMSA said while there was broad agreement on a new three-year deal with SEIFSA, a key stumbling block on rates of pay remained.
+"With SEIFSA refusing to give this 6% increase on actual rates of pay, and with conservative employer associations ... refusing to bargain, we have been left with no option but to continue to strike until there is a settlement offer," NUMSA said.

+Earlier on Thursday, SEIFSA Chief Executive Lucio Trentini said the two sides failed to reach agreement following talks on Wednesday.
+"We will regroup this morning and plot the way forward," he said after NUMSA members rejected a new employers' proposal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)